temporalio/documentation/docs/references/configuration.md

 `rpc` contains settings related to the way a service interacts with other services.
 The following values are supported:

-- `grpcPort` : Port on which gRPC will listen.
+- `grpcPort`: Port on which gRPC will listen.
 - `membershipPort`: Port used to communicate with other hosts in the same Cluster for membership info.
   Each service should use different port.
-  If there are multiple Temporal Clusters in your environment (Kubernetes for example), and they have network access to each other, each cCluster should use different membershipPort.
+  If there are multiple Temporal Clusters in your environment (Kubernetes for example), and they have network access to each other, each Cluster should use a different membership port.
 - `bindOnLocalHost`: Determines whether uses `127.0.0.1` as the listener address.
 - `bindOnIP`: Used to bind service on specific IP, or `0.0.0.0`.
   Check `net.ParseIP` for supported syntax, only IPv4 is supported, mutually exclusive with `BindOnLocalHost` option.